skimask1690/CodeDom/README.md

    - The compiled code is executed on a separate thread, with output displayed in the console.

 4. **Stopping Execution**
-   - If the running code is long-running or needs to be halted, click the **Stop** button to abort execution.
+   - If the running code needs to be halted, click the **Stop** button to abort execution.

 5. **Managing Assembly References**
    - Use the interface to select which system assemblies to reference during compilation